 The Graham School of Management, established in 1983, provides theoretically sound and practically oriented programs to serve the broad needs of students interested in or continuing in the challenging fields of business and management.
 All of the business programs of the Graham School of Management are accredited by the Association to Advance Collegiate Schools of Business International (AACSB).

 Graham School of Management courses are offered evenings, weekends and online to accommodate the needs of working professionals.
-Five terms are scheduled throughout the year, providing students with the option of completing their program in a timely manner.
+Six terms are scheduled throughout the year, providing students with the option of completing their program in a timely manner.

 The foundation modules are required for all Graham School of Management graduate students who do not have prior undergraduate business courses.
 Each (1) credit hour module is designed to provide students with information they need to succeed in the graduate courses and is offered online within a condensed time period (4 weeks).

 - ACCT 401: Accounting Foundations

 - FINC 403: Financial Foundations